sajal327/Finsight-Personal-Finance-Tracker/README.md

-Personal Finance Tracker
+Finsight – Personal Finance Tracker
-This is a modern, full-stack personal finance tracker web app built with Next.js, PostgreSQL, and Prisma ORM.
+Finsight is a modern, full-stack personal finance tracker web app built with Next.js, PostgreSQL, and Prisma ORM.
 It enables users to manage transactions, track budgets, and gain insights into their spending—all with a clean, responsive interface.
 The backend is powered by a scalable PostgreSQL database, and the app is deployed seamlessly on Vercel for fast, reliable access anywhere.

 🚀 Features
 Transaction Management: